gitliber/SentimentAnalysisRNN-miniguide/README.md

 This is definitely problem dependent and you need to try out a few different values.
 If you start with a problem for the first time, I would you recommend to you to first use a batch-size of 32, which is the standard size.

+## Training the model
+After defining the model Keras gives us a summary of what we have built.
+It looks like this:

+(model_summary.jpg)

+And to train the model we simply call the fit function,supply it with the training data and also tell it which data it can use for validation.
+That is really useful because we have everything in one call.

 results = model.fit(
  train_x, train_y,
  epochs= 2,